Tr1cksterL0ki/Project-L0ki/README.md

 - reduce **end-to-end latency** where it’s measurable (render queue, clocks, input stability)
 - avoid “tweaks” that are **security regressions**, **anti-cheat hostile**, or **hard to roll back**

-> This repo is tailored to **PC#1** (Ryzen 7 9800X3D + RTX 2080 Ti).
+> This repo is tailored to **L0ki's PC** (Ryzen 7 9800X3D + RTX 2080 Ti).
 Most items still apply generally, but the defaults and examples assume an AM5 X3D CPU and an NVIDIA Turing GPU.

 ---